 As a leadoff man, Whitaker’s skills were less sexy

 Both players started their careers near the bottom of the batting order but quickly moved up.
-Sandberg became a #2 hitter and was later converted to #3 and responded by racking up RBI’s.
+Sandberg became a #2 hitter and was later converted to #3.
 Whitaker was converted to a leadoff role where he stayed for many years and scored 90+ runs six times.
-He was, outside of Rickey Henderson and Wade Boggs (two of the best leadoff hitters ever), the best leadoff man in the AL in the 1980s.
+He was, outside of Rickey Henderson and Wade Boggs (two of the best leadoff hitters ever), the best leadoff man in his league in the 1980s.

 Leadoff men are notoriously underrated.
-They do several things that go unnoticed: draw walks, advance on base hits, and steal bases.
+They do several things that go unnoticed: draw walks, put pressure on the defense.
 Middle of the order hitters like Sandberg get sexier stats with more RBIs, a stat that Hall of Fame voters love.

 Whitaker won a World Series title, Sandberg played well in the postseason